cetio/lmd/README.md

 ## Contribution

-LLMD is currently a very early release, and lacks documentation or fleshed out support for other endpoints than completion.
+LMD is currently a very early release, and lacks documentation or fleshed out support for other endpoints than completion.

 If you would like to contribute, please just make sure to follow D conventions and conventions used in my code, ideally with a formatter but any contributions are welcome!

 ## License

-LLMD is licensed under [AGPL-3.0](LICENSE.txt).
+LMD is licensed under [AGPL-3.0](LICENSE.txt).